PIFSCstockassessments/PIFSCstockassessments.github.io/pifsc-sap-collections/_assessments/reeffish.md

 ## 2019 Guam

-* Links to the 2019 Guam Reeffish Assessment Report and the GitHub Source Code Repo related to the 2016 Blue Marlin assessment is pending availability.
+* Links to the 2019 Guam Reeffish Assessment Report and the GitHub Source Code is pending availability.

 ## 2017 Hawaii